-Lostock Hall Medical Centre has been at its 410 Leyland Road premises since the 1970s.
+Lostock Hall Medical Centre was established at its 410 Leyland Road premises in the 1970s.
 A key person in the development of the practice was Dr Ruban Prasad until his retirement in 2008.
 He sadly died in 2015.

 The practice is now led by Dr Ewa Craven who has been a partner since 2007 having previously worked at the surgery as a GP Locum.
 Dr Craven qualified in Poland and has worked in the UK since 2000.
 She has a GP specialist qualification in gynaecology.
 The practice is currently looking to recruit another permanent GP.
 In the meantime it employs GP Locums, some of whom have worked regularly at the practice for more than 12 months.